top of page

 • Church Volunteer and Youth Mentor

-• Reduce financial burden on taxpayers by advocating at the State Legislature for funding of state-mandated services
+• Reduce financial burden on taxpayers by advocating at the State and Federal Legislature for funding of mandated services

-• Amplify community voice by bringing unheard stories to the decision-making table
+• Amplify community presence by bringing underrepresented voices to the decision-making table

 • Encourage economic development that will create jobs, serve our greater community, and strengthen our local economy

-• Prioritize the continuum of care in Olmsted County, from early childhood to older adults, by working with local, state, and national partners to improve service to residents, through collaboration, education, and elimination of barriers
+• Prioritize the continuum of care in Olmsted County, from early childhood to older adults, by working with local, state, and national partners to improve service to residents

 • Champion the performing and visual arts in Olmsted County